ViktorC/PararealML/README.md

  * `NeumannBoundaryCondition`
  * `CauchyBoundaryCondition`

-To implement other types of boundary conditions, the `BoundaryCondition` class may be extended.
+To implement other types of boundary conditions, the `BoundaryCondition` class can be easily extended.

 ### Constrained problem